 In a recent analysis of more than 18 million breached corporate credentials tied to companies in the Fortune 1000, SpyCloud confirmed a disappointing lesson: Fortune 1000 employees are just as bad about reusing passwords as the rest of us.
 For the many enterprises doing business with these organizations, that data reflects very real risk.
 A disturbing percentage of successful attacks on corporate infrastructure originate through credential compromises of partners, vendors, and other third parties.

-Due to the realities of modern commerce, criminals are often only a degree or two away from accessing your sensitive data.
-In order to do business we must often provide access to our systems to “trusted” third-parties…to share information, streamline the supply chain, or even to expand through acquisition.
+Due to the realities of modern commerce, criminals are often only a degree or two away from accessing sensitive data.
+To do business we must often provide access to our systems to “trusted” third parties…to share information, streamline the supply chain, or even to expand through acquisition.
 Unfortunately, we can’t always choose who these trusted third parties are, and often have to blindly open ourselves up to exposure.

-SpyCloud can help.
-Today, we’re excited to introduce SpyCloud Third Party Insight, a new offering that applies the power of SpyCloud’s dataset to the supply chain, helping our customers reduce their risk of data breaches caused by third-party account takeover.
+We help with SpyCloud Third Party Insight, our product that applies the power of SpyCloud’s Cybercrime Analytics to the supply chain, helping our customers reduce their risk of data breaches and targeted attacks caused by third-party account takeover.

-This new offering builds on the work we already do to help SpyCloud customers monitor the exposure of their employee and consumer credentials to prevent account takeover.
-Over the last year, our customers have increasingly expressed concerns about how those exposures extend to their third-party relationships.
+This capability builds on the work we already do to help SpyCloud customers monitor the exposure of their employee identity and consumer credentials to prevent account takeover.
+Over the past few years, our customers have increasingly expressed concerns about how those exposures extend to their third-party relationships.
 They’ve shared that gaining visibility into external credential exposures poses a significant challenge; while there are well-known solutions on the market to measure overall third-party risk and provide vendor security ratings, none of them provide sufficient insight into third-party account takeover risk or enable affected third parties to resolve those exposures.

-SpyCloud Third Party Insight satisfies the demand we’ve been hearing from our customers, providing deep visibility of third-party data breach exposures and and making it as easy as possible to share that information to support remediation.
+SpyCloud Third Party Insight satisfies the demand we’ve been hearing from our customers, providing deep visibility of third-party data breach exposures and malware infections, making it as easy as possible to share that information to support remediation.
 Let’s take a closer look.

-Quickly Identify Supply Chain Breach Exposures with the Industry’s Best Dataset
+Quickly Identify Supply Chain Exposures with the Industry’s Best Data and Analytics

-SpyCloud maintains the largest database of breach records in the world, with more than 77 billion records and growing.
-Our researchers use human intelligence to recover stolen credentials early in the breach timeline, which is the most dangerous time for enterprises.
-Resetting exposed passwords early shortens the window for malicious actors to use them for nefarious purposes.
+SpyCloud maintains the largest database of breach and malware records in the world, with more than 500 billion records and growing.
+Our researchers recover stolen credentials early in the exposure timeline, which is the most dangerous time for enterprises.
+Resetting exposed passwords early shortens the attack window for malicious actors to use them for nefarious purposes.

-SpyCloud Third Party Insight distills our breach dataset into a format you can easily operationalize to monitor your third party relationships.
+SpyCloud Third Party Insight distills our recaptured employee dataset into a format you can easily operationalize to monitor your third-party relationships.
 The platform categorizes third parties into high, medium, and low risk scores, giving you an overview of your third-party breach exposure at a glance.
-You can view a report of third-party risk scores that have recently changed, or drill down to each partner page to see a visualization of how their breach exposure has changed over time.
-You can also see what factors go into those third-party risk scores, including total exposed corporate credentials, potentially infected employees, and password reuse rates.
+You can view a report of third-party risk scores that have recently changed, or drill down to each partner page to see a visualization of how their malware and breach exposure has changed over time.
+You can also see what factors go into those third-party risk scores, including total exposed corporate credentials, malware-infected employees, and password reuse rates.